avianbc/blog/content/posts/2012-08-13-simple-php-image-gallery.md

 guid: http://br4d.net/?p=329
 permalink: /simple-php-image-gallery/
 categories:
+  - Programming
+tags:
   - PHP
-  - Programming
+  - CSS
 ---
-This script is a very simplified version of the imagery section of my old website.
+This script is a very simplified version of the imagery section of my old wordpress website.
 To use it on your own site, follow these steps:

   1. You need to create a folder containing only the images that you want to display.
 You need to set the path to the this folder on line #2.
   2. The thumbnails should be stored in a separate folder, which you must specify the path to on line #6.
 In the code, the tumbnails are stored in a subfolder called “thumbs” and the filename of each thumbnail is “thumb_originalFileName.jpg”.